 Protecting the precious environment

-We are working on reduction of CO2 emissions in an effort to create a low-carbon society.
+We are working to reduce CO2 emissions to realize a decarbonized society.

 Switching to using 100% renewable energy at construction sites